fareen341/Django-DRF-End-To-End/README.md

 15. What is template inheritance?
 16. Difference between extend and include in jinja template?
 17. Where does django stores session data, what are other session storage provided by django?
+18. What is Meta class in django?
+19. Difference between render vs render_to_response?
+20. How django manage many to many relationships?
+21. Django with multiple database, possible?
+In which case we need this option?
+22. What are Q objects in django?
+(Covered above)
+23. What are template tags?
+How to create a custom template tag?
+24. What is django middleware?
+(Covered above)
+25. What is the difference between syncdb and migrate command?
+26. What are request middleware and response middleware?
+27. What do you mean by direct_to_template view in django ?

 <b>DRF</b>
 1. Difference between put and patch?